Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: CONSTRUCTION OF THE LAPLACIAN

-Any Gray encoding (reflection-based or not) of the positions guarantees that neighboring bit-strings differ in exactly one bit.
+Any Gray encoding (reflection-based or not) of the positions guarantees that neighboring bit strings differ in exactly one bit.
 Gray code is an alternate compact binary encoding of integers $0$ to $2^A{-}1$ into $A$ bits.
 For example, the standard binary encoding of the numbers from 0 to 3 is 00, 01, 10, 11.
 The binary encoding is convenient for arithmetic, but neighboring numbers have varying numbers of bit differences.
 For neighborhood operators like the Laplacian we would like to minimize the bit difference between nearby points.
 Gray code does this, resulting in neighboring points differing in only one bit in their code.
 If we are working in a periodic space, this property is preserved with a one bit difference between the first and last point.
-The most common Gray code is the Binary Reflected Gray Code, which can be constructed by induction on $A$.
+The most common Gray code is the binary reflected Gray code, which can be constructed by induction on $A$.
 For the base case, $A=1$, we encode $\{0, 1\}$ as $\{0, 1\}$.
 For larger $A$ we concatenate the codes for the $A-1$ case to the reflected (or reversed order) codes for the $A-1$ case.
 We then add a most significant bit of 0 to the first half and a 1 to the second half.
 For $A=2$, this procedure yields $\{00, 01, 11, 10\}$, and for $A=3$ it yields $\{000, 001, 011, 010, 110, 111, 101, 100\}$.

-In general, for an encoding $G$, let the {\it encoding function} $G(n)$ denote the integer that the $n$th bit-string of $G$ represents in binary.
-When we have a specific encoding function, we will explicitly use its code name to denote it.
+In general, for an encoding $G$, let the {\it encoding function} $G(n)$ denote the integer that the $n^{\textrm{th}}$ bit string of $G$ represents in binary.
+When we have a specific encoding function, we explicitly use its code name to denote it.
 For example,

 To transform a matrix $M$ between different encodings, we view the matrix as intrinsically defined with respect to the $A$-body qubit states.
 Because the qubit states are ordered differently in different encodings, the matrix transformation is induced by the encoding function $G$.
 The encoding function for the binary encoding is the identity map, and therefore $M$ is just $M$.
 For the $M$ in encoding $G$, we define